-And, depending on which artist you work with, your design may not even make sense.
+And, depending on which tattoo artist you work with, your design may not even make sense.

 All those lines and shapes you admire so much have meaning.

-To get them without knowing much about them would be like getting a realistic portrait of a god you’ve never heard of.
+To get them without knowing much about them would be like getting a realistic portrait of a deity you’ve never heard of.

 It’s not hurtful to you, but it makes people from the culture feel pushed aside.